jlugao/async-studies/README.md

 - Review of Last week.
 - Reading and studying of echo server example.
 - projects definition.
 Chat, Catalog and DeadDrop.
+- projects will be saved on the folder trio-projects with a subfolder for each person